TheBrightSparkDev/Human-Sightings/guide-README.md

 - The photos used were either from my own illustrations (background and moons) or from Evie's many comics
 - Shop links are from etsy and so are the images (with artist permission of course) [Etsy page](https://www.etsy.com/uk/shop/HumanSightings)

+ # More coming soon!

+ ### Follow me on github to stay upto date and message me for project ideas/pitches always ready to work with someone.